 In order to free up beds and consultant time to ensure those with more urgent care needs can be accommodated, the Trust will be postponing some routine elective operations and clinics.

-Kevin Phillips, Chief Medical Officer for Hull and East Yorkshire Hospitals NHS Trust says:
+Kevin Phillips, Chief Medical Officer for Hull University Teaching Hospitals NHS Trust says: